 “Be it far from thee Lord!” declared Peter.

 He believed Christ was supposed to lead a revolution against the Romans and conquer them,…that was the what the gospel of the Kingdom was about!… Christ was not supposed to be defeated and killed!

 Read Matt 16vs 21-23.
 Note this is when Christ began to show his disciples about his death, burial, and resurrection.

 Grasp that before this time…when they were preaching the ‘Gospel of the kingdom’ (eg Matt 10vs1-7) they did not have a clue about the cross or the resurrection…thus it is impossible that they the gospel they preached said anything about it.

 Whatmore even after he told them he would die on the cross and rise again the third day…they did not understand it…*and it was hidden from them*

 Read Luke 18vs31-34.

-According to his conditional covenant, God postponed his kingdom and set Israel aside because they rejected their Messiah.
+In perfect Accord with his conditional covenants with the Jewish fathers, God postponed his kingdom and set Israel aside because they rejected their Messiah.
 Instead of establishing his kingdom in Israel, and them receiving all the blessing that would flow from that.
 Israel was to be destroyed, enslaved by the gentile powers…because as Christ prophesied

 “knewest not the time of their visitation” (Luke19vs42-44)